Identifying the best Spanish tapas is of course an impossible task, but pointing to some favorites is marginally easier.

 Continuing our tour around Catalonia and along the highly-visited coast, restaurant owners know what visitors want.
 Popular here is the simple but delicious gambas al ajillo, or prawns (shrimp) with garlic.
 Your nostrils will usually lead the way to a bar that serves this so incredibly simple yet flavorful dish.
 And of course you'll mop up all that garlicky olive oil with a crust of bread.

 The town of Sitges loves its seafood so much it's hard to choose the most outstanding gambas.
-Noel Morata of Travel Photo Discovery suggests trying any of El Pou, El Cable and El Trull, iconic restaurants that serve the best tapas in town, gambas al ajillo included.
+Noel Morata of Travel Photo Discovery says you'll find some of the best tapas in Sitges at El Pou, El Cable and El Trull, iconic restaurants that serve the best tapas in town, gambas al ajillo included.

 As you leave Catalunya (as Catalonia is called here) and head generally southward, you may take a side trip to one of Spain's truly underrated cities: Zaragoza, about halfway between Madrid and Barcelona.